MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * There is no setup for a "pro video output card", I don't have one to test.
 You should be able to do this with minor changes.
 See [step 6 here](https://docs.unrealengine.com/en-US/Engine/Composure/QuickStart/index.html) to see where to make the change in composure.
 I capture output from my NVIDIA card's HDMI output.

-* Eventually I will be find a way to switch between "filming" and "inspecting" with a keyboard key.

 # Keyboard Keys

 For the keyboard/mouse/vive tracker commands to work you need to have clicked in the player viewport or PIE window.
 To get control back just hit shift-F1 or ESC to quit.